cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/alien_xmas_2020.md

 description = """A young elf mistakes a tiny alien for a Christmas gift, not knowing her new plaything has plans to destroy Earth's gravity — and steal all the presents."""

 [taxonomies]
-xmas_genres = ['Comedy', 'Family', 'Animation', 'Science Fiction', 'Fantasy']
+xmas_genres = ['Fantasy', 'Horror', 'Comedy', 'Science Fiction', 'Family', 'Animation']

 [extra]
 film_url = """https://letterboxd.com/film/alien-xmas/"""